-- Assessment Type 1: Diagnostics (30%) They participate in one or more physical activities (sports, theme-based games, fitness and recreation activities) to collect, analyse and evaluate evidence to demonstrate contextual application of knowledge and understanding of the focus areas and movement concepts and strategies. - Assessment Type 2: Improvement Analysis (40%) Students undertake one improvement analysis task.
-The improvement analysis task has two interconnected parts: - Portfolio of evidence - Evaluation.
+- Assessment Type 1: Diagnostics (30%) Students participate in one or more physical activities (sports, theme-based games, fitness and recreation activities) to collect, analyse and evaluate evidence to demonstrate contextual application of knowledge and understanding of the focus areas and movement concepts and strategies. - Assessment Type 2: Self-Improvement Portfolio (40%) Students undertake a personal journey of improvement with a focus on a school, community-based or individual physical activity.
+They reflect on their participation and/or performance to identify an aspect of physical activity for improvement